kshalot/kueue/keps/6757-failure-recovery/README.md

 With the new API, the proposal is to **not** set a default value for the forceful termination grace period.
-This puts configuration over convention, as it will make the user consciously think about the grace period the need for their specific use case, without risking a faulty default.
+This puts configuration over convention, as it will make the user consciously think about the grace period they need for their specific use case, without risking a faulty default.

 Since enabling the feature is inherently risky, this serves as an additional explicit acknowledgement of this risk from the user's end.